If HMRC opens an enquiry into your tax or VAT affairs they will almost always ask you to attend an interview.

 At KinsellaTax all cases will be dealt with through correspondence via our offices.

 There is no legislation stating that you must attend an interview at an HMRC office or you that you must allow HMRC to come and visit you.

-If you are under tax investigation by HMRC you should always deal with that tax enquiry through a representative, like KinsellaTax.
+If you are under investigation by HMRC you should always deal with that tax enquiry through a representative, like KinsellaTax.

 Call KinsellaTax TODAY on 0800 471 4546 to deal with HMRC on your behalf.

 Very few accountants are strong enough to tell HMRC that their clients will not attend an interview.
-In the majority of cases, it is because they do not know that attending a HMRC interview is not a legal requirement.
+In the majority of cases, it is because they do not know that attending a HMRC interview or meeting is not a legal requirement.

 The moment you receive a letter from HMRC informing you of their intention to open an investigation is the moment to pick up the phone.

 Call our specialists on 0800 471 4546.